 We’ve waited a long time for this and finally we have arrived.
 We walk through the canyon, the rock walls reaching up on either side dwarfing us.
 It’s broad at times, allowing sunlight to enter the depths.
 Occasionally there is a tree, but mainly it is so narrow, and the rock walls so dominant and high that they seem to suck up all heat and light.
 We are in a dim deep cool silent place.
 Even though there are many people walking along, snapping pictures, staring, chatting, and we ourselves are part of a group of nineteen people, these rock walls still speak of power and permanence and majesty.
 They will not be denied.

 We walk as a straggly group led by our guide.
 Suddenly he tells us to stop.
 He knows the exact spot.
 On his instructions we take one more step forward and there it is.
-Suddenly I am on the moon and a thousand doves explode into flight in my heart.
+Suddenly I feel as if I’m on the moon, and doves explode into flight in my heart.
 In front of me is the iconic view of the Treasury at Petra as first seen from the Siq.
 A sliver of something eternal and enigmatic, classical lines framed by the softly curving rock walls of the canyon.
 Not a photograph, the real thing there before me.
 It is a thrilling moment.

 We continue walking.
 I wonder if we will ever get to the end.
 And then we are there, stepping out into a broad opening.
 The Treasury, Al Khazneh, standing before us with its clean Hellenistic lines is like an epiphany, and surely the most spectacular and astounding sight in all of Jordan.
 It is unsurprisingly Jordan’s most visited tourist attraction.